tangrams/cartography-docs/api-reference.md

     sdk_transit_overlay: true
 ```

-## Bicycle overlay
+## Bike overlay

-Some basemap styles support bicycle overlays (only Walkabout).
+Some basemap styles support a bike overlay showing cycling routes and special icon treatments (only Walkabout).
 When enabling the bike map we recommend also disabling the path overlay.

 * `sdk_bike_overlay`: default `false`